emca-it/CyberX/20-00-00-Agents_module/20-00-00-Agents_module.md

 ## The agent management ##

 The GUI console is used to manage agents.
-In the **Agetns** tab, you can find a list of connected agents.
+In the **Agents** tab, you can find a list of connected agents.
 There are typical information about agents such as:

 - Host name;
 - OS name;